Menu

 • Volunteers who require the 4-hour Foundations of Volunteering in the Adult Education Classroom must take Core Training Module 2.

-• Volunteers who require the 4-hour Foundations of Volunteering in the Adult Education Classroom must take One Targeted Training Module
+• Volunteers who require the 4-hour Foundations of Volunteering in the Adult Education Classroom must take one additional Training Module of their choice (Core or Targeted).
+(We highly recommend that volunteers take Core Training Module 3.)

 ACCESSING TRAINING MODULES